ajrcarey/pdfium-render/README.md

     }
 ```

-`pdfium-render` binds to a Pdfium library at run-time, allowing for run-time selection of
+`pdfium-render` binds to a Pdfium library at run-time, allowing for flexible selection of
 system-provided or bundled Pdfium libraries and providing idiomatic Rust error handling in
 situations where a Pdfium library is not available.
 A key advantage of binding to Pdfium at run-time
 rather than compile-time is that a Rust application using `pdfium-render` can be compiled to WASM